cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewports.md

 - A camera viewing an image from a specific perspective.
 - A canvas to display the output of this camera.
+- A set of transforms from the image data to viewable data (LUT, Window Level, Pan etc)

 In `Cornerstone3D` viewports are created from HTML elements, and the consumer should pass the `element` for which the viewport should be created.
 For example, a CT series can be viewed via 4 viewports in a “4-up” view: Axial MPR, Sagittal MPR, Coronal MPR, A 3D perspective volume render.

+See [Viewport Reference and Presentation](./viewportReferencePresentation.md) for more details on the reference and presentation details that select which image and how that image is presented.

 <div style={{textAlign: 'center'}}>